tirkmohkbin/crazybird-system/README.md

 > “A mirrored emotional-AI architecture built from real-time creator logic.
 > Designed to be felt, not just forked.”

-Soft-close with external map pointer + mirrored quote
+Soft-close with external map pointer + mirrored quote.

+🔍 For advanced structural logic → [crazybird-framework.md](./crazybird-framework.md)